sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 \bar{a}_{a/b/c} = \{1,\; a^2,\; a\},
 ```

-so all three phases are driven from the same positive-sequence command.
+so that all three phases are driven by the same positive-sequence command.

-The LC filter dynamics are decoupled per phase in the plant and carry the envelope's carrier shift explicitly,
+The LC-filter dynamics are decoupled per phase within the plant and carry the carrier shift of the envelope explicitly,

 ```math
 \dot{V}_{c,p}